fmops/decisionbox/README.md

 Thanks for using DecisionBox!
 Extra kudos if you could contribute back to the project, or provide your feedback here: https://github.com/fmops/decisionbox/discussions

-If you want to dive right in to install and config, skip to ## Getting Started.
+If you want to dive right in to SDK install and config, skip to "Getting Started" below.

 ## Introduction - DecisionBox SDK Overview